rpt19-eckert/Photo-Carousel-Service/README.md

 1. [Copyright and License](#Copyright-and-License)

 ## Overview
-The Photo Carousel Module is a inherited service with legacy deo.
+The Photo Carousel Module is a inherited service with legacy code.
 I worked on back-end system design of the service.
 This Photo Carousel's back-end was designed and written together with two other services to create an Item Listing Page within a team of 3 people.

 ### My contributions: